 Rides over 40 km are true endurance events rather than introductory rides.
 40km is easily done by most pleasure horses as long as you are not trying to go too fast!
 Once you get competitive however you have to train and feed more seriously.
 Endurance horses need electrolytes and low protein feeds.
 Learning how much to feed, how fast to go and how long it takes your horse to recover is the art of the game!
 This is where having an experienced person to guide you is a huge help!
 The best advice you will ever hear is "ride your own ride".
 Getting dragged along at the front by horses which are fitter than yours is the most common mistake freshly Graded riders make.
 Getting out of Novice doesn't suddenly make you capable of running with the leaders in your first open ride you may well find your self on an exhausted horse at the end of your first race!
 Different riders have different preferences for feeding and training but the basics are much the same.
 When you join the Waikato Club we will match you up with someone who can help you.

-Yarding Regulations: Once you are riding longer distances (all rides over 40km are two loops or more) you will find you may have to register and pre-ride vet the night before.
+Yarding Regulations: Once you are riding longer distances (all rides over 40km are two loops or more), you may have to register and pre-ride vet the night before.
 There are rules regarding penning.
 These are to protect riders and horses.
 See yarding regulations

-Many endurance riders use waratahs (with caps) and tape nowdays.
+Many endurance riders use waratahs (with caps) and tape nowadays.
 If in doubt just ask.

 No loop can be more than 40km.
 Therefore once you move up to rides over 40km (good for you!!) you will embark on multi-loop rides.
 This is where the skill of strapping makes such a difference!
 Here is how it works...